adyromantika/automate/README.md

 ### Complexity

 - This project is very simple as it deploys a single HTML file.
-In the real production environment there would be more requirements that we need to observe, for example load balancer stickiness that does not matter for static files, or sessions handling.
+In the real production environment there would be more requirements that we need to observe, for example load balancer stickiness (that does not matter for static files in this project), or sessions handling.

 ### Scaling